 Sometimes, the backstory becomes an intrinsic part of the main story.
 Maybe that’s true especially when shooting on location, covering certain events.

-For example, photographing shows at the Manhattan Neighborhood Network studio, one tells the full story by capturing performers on the stage, as well as those behind the cameras or in the control room, who help put the show together.
+For example, in photographing shows at the Manhattan Neighborhood Network studio, one tells the full story by capturing performers on the stage, as well as those behind the cameras or in the control room, who help put the show together.

 Below is an image of the fantastic Gloria Messer, producer of Ron B’s No Boundaries: Up Close and Personal show.
 She’s behind the camera, at MNN, making sure that everything looks good, before the taping of the show.

-Another bts images: in between takes, at MNN in NYC
+Other BTS images: in between takes, at MNN in NYC

 Behind the scenes, in the control room:

 Sometimes, “bts” images, say, from an event, help show how the event (not the photo shoot) was put together.
-Here are a dew behind-the-scenes (or before the event) images from NYC Pride.
-They don’t capture the main event, the Pride March, but rather preparation for the March.
+Here are a few behind-the-scenes (or before the event) images from NYC Pride.
+They don’t capture the main event, the Pride March, but rather a preparation for the March.
 Here are a few examples: